improvein/dev-challenge/README.md

 * Use a **proper structure** to define the different path for the API endpoints
 * The use of ESLint or other linter is optional.
 * The database could be **relational or NoSQL**, it's up to you.
 The use of ORM is optional too.
 * The database doesn't need to be presented.
-But the model should be represented in some wat.
+But the model should be represented in some way.
 It could be in the form of ORM configuration or at least a minimal documentation or example of some of the entities.

 ## Presentation